intermezzOS/book/src/what.md

 programs from each other, for a number of different reasons.
 For now, we’ll just consider isolation as one of our important jobs, as OS authors.

+### Wait a minute...

+Here’s a question for you to ponder: if we didn’t provide isolation, isn’t that just a poor abstraction?
+In other words, if we had an abstraction where we could interact with other things being abstracted... isn’t that just a bad job of doing the abstraction?
+And in that sense, is the only thing an operating system does abstraction?
+Is the only thing everything does abstraction?

+I don’t have answers for you.
+If you figure it out, let me know...